posts

 Ranking of Baked Beans

-• sainsburys beans are neither too rich nor too soft nor too firm, and are generous with a good consistency of sauce that isn't too watery or viscous. my favourite choice.
+- Sainsbury's beans are neither too rich, nor too soft, nor too firm, and are generous with a good consistency of sauce that isn't too watery or viscous.
+My favourite choice.

 Running White Day on Linux